 What causes testicular torsion?

 In preadolescent and adolescent boys, torsion occurs primarily from incomplete attachment of the testicles within the scrotum.
 This permits the testicles to be more movable, allowing them to twist.
-Testicular torsion detected in the fetus results when development of the protective sac that surrounds the testicles within the scrotum does not attach to the scrotum internally.
+Testicular torsion detected in the fetus happens when development of the protective sac that surrounds the testicles within the scrotum does not attach to the scrotum internally.

 What are the symptoms of testicular torsion?

 The symptoms of testicular torsion may involve one or both of the testicles.
-The following are the most common symptoms:

 Bruising in newborns